cartertemm/codestats/readme.md

 ## Installing

-You must have a copy of [python 3](https://www.python.org/downloads) After installation, and assuming environment variables are set correctly, you should be able to call from commandline.
+You must have a copy of [python 3 or later](https://www.python.org/downloads) After installation, and assuming environment variables are set correctly, you should be able to call from commandline.

 ## contributing